 However, in hot and humid summer camps, we can stand the heat during the day, but nighttime is harder to bare when it comes to sleeping.
 Although adventure can be fun for us in pleasant weather, some families would like the option of great AC during a camping trip.

 Tent usually doesn't have insulation.
 Tents capture heat easily because of the greenhouse effect.
 Tents trap warm air during the day.
 The sun can pass through the fabric of the tent and heat up the inside, but the hot air can't get out again, making your tent very hot and bothersome.

 Moreover, the weather plays a huge role in tent camping.
 In particularly hot or humid weather, extra body heat can become a burden.
 It can make the inside of the tent more humid, sweaty, and uncomfortable.

 How hot can tents get?

 You probably noticed that the temperature in the tent can vary depending on the environment and weather around it.
 For example, in about 60-degree weather at night with one person in a 6-person tent, the inside of a tent will be about 1.25 degrees warmer than the outside.
-Assuming your tent is not under direct sunlight and the temperature is about average, your tent can be about 5 to 10 degrees warmer than outdoors.
-And if you are in direct sunlight, the tent will be like a solar oven.
+Assuming your tent is not under direct sunlight and the temperature is near average, your tent can be about 5 to 10 degrees warmer than outdoors.
+If you are in direct sunlight, the tent will be like a solar oven.
 When you try to get in your tent on a hot afternoon in hot weather, you may find your tent can be 20 degrees hotter than outside.
 No one wants to sleep in a hot and humid tent after a day of fun adventure, so figuring out how to cool down the tent will be important.

 How do you prevent the tents from getting too hot?